 In 2010 serious flooding occurred in both the Baltic Sea and Danube River Basins as a result of poor weather conditions during May and June.
 Poland was worst affected, but Austria, Czech Republic, Germany, Hungary, Slovakia, Serbia, and Ukraine were also affected when two months of rainfall fell in 24 hours.
 The Polish city of Krakow declared a state of emergency.
 The flooding lasted several days and escalated when the Vistula River broke its banks.
-The Czech Republic reported the heaviest rain for eight years and historical parts of Prague were damaged.
+The Czech Republic reported the heaviest rain for eight years.
+However, historical parts of Prague were not damaged, due to the efficiency of flood defence measures constructed since the 2002 devastating flood.
 In Hungary several roads became impassable.
 Rescue assistance was provided by the other EU nations.
 Flood management is one of the most serious national issues as seen in 1997 when flood losses reached about USD 10 billion.

 In Lithuania spring floods result in heavy financial losses, mostly in the delta of the Nemunas River.
-These floods occur even during the low flow years, because of ice jams in the Ukrainian part of the Neman River Basin.
+These floods occur even during the low flow years, because of ice jams in the Belorussian part of the Neman River Basin.
 Water accumulates in the lowlands and local depressions during the intensive and often long lasting rainfall events.